 No one likes to admit it, but this is the twilight of your dog’s life.
 You should discuss with your veterinarian what her golden years are going to look like.
 What issues are most important to you, and how can your veterinarian support you and your dog as she approaches the final stages of her life?

-The Importance of Dog Health Insurance for Your Senior Dog
+The Importance of Dog Health Insurance

-As your dog ages, it’s important to have pet health insurance that can help you pay for unexpected health expenses, surgeries, or medications.
+Dog health insurance can help you pay for unexpected health expenses, surgeries, or medications of senior dogs.
 It’s important to purchase insurance before there’s a problem.
-While insurance for your senior dog may add to your monthly expenses, it can save you hundreds or thousands of dollars in the long run.
+While pet insurance may add to your monthly expenses, it can save you hundreds or thousands of dollars in the long run.

-Don’t ever let financial decisions get in the way of your senior dog’s care.
+Don’t ever let financial decisions get in the way of your dog’s care.
 Review personalized options for your pet below:

 Training Tips